17 2p 2p 5 2p

 Example 3: Oxygen (Atomic Number 8)

 Oxygen's configuration is 1s² 2s² 2p⁴.
 One p orbital is fully filled, and the other two have paired electrons.
-This leads to oxygen's tendency to form two bonds and have two lone pairs, critical for water's polar nature and hydrogen bonding Easy to understand, harder to ignore..
+This leads to oxygen's tendency to form two bonds and have two lone pairs, critical for water's polar nature and hydrogen bonding Simple, but easy to overlook.
+That's the whole idea..

 Scientific or Theoretical Perspective